Obama giving commencement speech to 2020 class Saturday; LeBron James to host

 The event will air on NBC, ABC, CBS and FOX simultaneously at 8 p.m.
 ET.
 It will also be livestreamed on NBC News as well as YouTube, Instagram, Facebook and Snapchat.
 It is produced by Done + Dusted and James' SpringHill Entertainment.

-The focus of the commencements is on graduating students, but Obama's words may garner much interest as well.
+The focus of the commencements is on graduating students, but Obama's words might garner much interest as well.

+Earlier Saturday, Obama participated in another virtual commencement ceremony for graduates of historically black colleges and universities and offered his most public and direct criticism yet of the Trump administration's handling of the coronavirus pandemic.

+"More than anything, this pandemic has fully, finally torn back the curtain on the idea that so many of the folks in charge know what they’re doing," Obama said.
+"A lot of them aren’t even pretending to be in charge."

 Obama endorsed Joe Biden in April after refusing to state a candidate preference during the Democratic primary.
 He has largely remained tightlipped about criticizing his successor in the White House.